-When you’re ready, she can help you understand your dental restoration options.
+When you’re ready, they can help you understand your dental restoration options.
 One of the fastest and most effective methods is to install a dental bridge over the void.

 This restoration method often requires two phases of treatment.
 At the initial appointment, your dentist will examine the two neighboring teeth to make sure they are completely healthy.

-Then, she will use a drill to remove the tooth enamel from each tooth.
+Then, they will use a drill to remove the tooth enamel from each tooth.
 This creates a pair of abutments that will later anchor your bridge.